strongloop/loopback-multitenant-poc/README.md

 # Multi-tenant LoopBack POC

-This is a POC on implementing multi-tenancy in LoopBack using isolated processes and data sources.
+This is a POC on implementing multi-tenancy in LoopBack using isolated processes and isolated data sources.

 ## How is it implemented?

-A proxy (Gateway) sits infront of individul tenant LoopBack apps.
-Using the first URL segment as the tenant identifier, Gateway forwards the requests to the corresponding tenant apps.
+A proxy (**Gateway**) sits in front of the individual tenant apps.
+Using the first segment of the URL path as the tenant identifier, Gateway forwards requests to the corresponding tenant app.

-Tenant apps have their own configurations.
+Tenant apps are complete LoopBack apps with their own configurations and application files, with a shared `node_modules` directory.

+In the actual implementation tenants will be exposed to limited configurability of their apps via an API - mainly the ability to configure datasources and define models.
+For the POC, please edit the tenant app files manually.

-Tenant apps are mapped using their port numbers.
+Gateway starts the tenant apps, and requests are mapped using their port numbers.
 In this POC, this allows easy access to the apps' *explorer* app.
 Unix sockets might be a better option in the actual implementation.

 Gateway is aware about new tenants being added and existing tenants being removed.

+PS: The code is modularly organized and well commented, feel free to browse through it.

-## Instructions for a quick overview
+## Instructions for a quick demo

-We want to create two tenants with their own data sources and models.
+We want to create two tenants with their own datasources and models.

 Tenant one, named *foo*, will use MySQL as the datasource and have the models *Customer* and *Order*.
-Tenant two, named *bar*, will use MongoDB as the data source and have the models Customer, Product, and Review.
+Tenant two, named *bar*, will use MongoDB as the data source and have the models *Customer*, *Product*, and *Review*.

 **Clone this repo**

 ```
-$ git clone <repo location>
+$ git clone git@github.com:strongloop/loopback-multitenant-poc.git
 ```

 **Install dependencies**

+`cd` to the repo directory and install the dependencies.

 ```
 $ npm install